 University of Maryland, Baltimore, School of Social Work

 Nadine M Finigan-Carr, Ph.D., is a prevention research scientist focused on the application of behavioral and social science perspectives to research on contemporary health problems, especially those that disproportionately affect people of color.
 Her scholarship is grounded in theories and methods found primarily in the field of health behavior change among individuals and the environments that support or impede chronic disease prevention or management, injury, and violence.
-Currently, Dr. Finigan-Carr is the Assistant Director of the Ruth Young Center for Families and Children at the University of Maryland: School of Social Work where she leads the Prevention of Adolescent Risks Initiative (PARI).
-She is the Principal Investigator of research projects at both the state and federal levels designed to intervene with system involved youth – those in foster care or the juvenile justice system.
+She is an internationally recognized expert on minor human trafficking and sexual exploitation.
+As Director of the Prevention of Adolescent Risks Initiative (PARI) at the University of Maryland: School of Social Work, she is the Principal Investigator of research projects at both the state and federal levels designed to intervene with system involved youth – those in foster care or the juvenile justice system.

 What led you to this work?

 My experiences as an urban school educator led me to a path which included program implementation and intervention research to address risks for negative academic and health outcomes among socioeconomically disadvantaged adolescents.
 I realized that I needed to do more to address the myriad of health issues which affect vulnerable youth every day and so pursued a doctorate in order to do so.
 My research now allows me to serve vulnerable youth in ways I could not have imagined when I was in the classroom.

 What research questions are you currently working on answering or what are you most interested in answering?